|

 disappeared into the sand dunes on the shore.

-track of it immediately.
-So now, everything
+immediately.
+So now, everything had gone

-desperately trying to spot it – I had
+looked around, desperately trying to spot it

 to know if it was somewhere near me,